ak-2485/ak-2485.github.io/index.md

 ## Fellowships
 + Department of Energy Computational Science Graduate Fellowship [Fall 2020 - current]

-I am happy to share my fellowship application materials if you are considering applying for the CSGF.
-Please don't hesitate to email me for this information.

 ## Teaching Experience
 + Summer Lecturer, Cornell CS 1110 - Introduction to Computing Using Python [Summer 2020]